iqbalsh1/P1_WS2024/README.md

 # Modality and Clustering Analysis

 ## Overview
-We aim to analyze modality and applies clustering methods to perform causal inference methods to infere causal directions using LOCI and ROCHE.
+We aim to analyze modality and apply clustering methods to perform causal inference methods to infere causal directions using LOCI and ROCHE.

 ## Steps
 1. **Modality Testing**: